Surface Treatments for PCB Circuit Board Prototyping

 1. HASL (Hot Air Solder Leveling) – Tin Plating

-Tin plating is a traditional method used in PCB prototyping.
-It is now available in two variants: leaded tin and lead-free tin.
-The advantages of tin plating include: after the PCB is completed, the copper surface is fully wetted (the tin completely covers the surface before soldering).
-This makes it suitable for lead-free soldering.
-The process is mature, cost-effective, and well-established.
-Additionally, it is ideal for visual inspection and electrical testing, making it one of the most reliable and widely-used methods for PCB prototyping.
+Tin plating, a traditional method, comes in two variants: leaded tin and lead-free tin.
+One key advantage of tin plating is that it ensures the copper surface is fully wetted before soldering, making it suitable for lead-free soldering.
+This mature and cost-effective method is ideal for visual inspection and electrical testing.

 2. Chemical Nickel Gold